Ilhan Omar: 2022

+2024

+Omar won the August 13 Democratic primary with 56% of the vote against Don Samuels, whom she defeated in the 2022 primary, Tim Peterson, and Sarah Gad.
+She was reelected to a fourth term with 75.3% of the vote.

 Tenure

 Following Omar's election, the ban on head coverings in the U.S. House was modified, and Omar became the first woman to wear a hijab on the House floor.
 She is a member of the informal group known as "The Squad", whose members form a unified front to push for progressive changes such as the Green New Deal and Medicare for All.
 The other members of "The Squad" are Ayanna Pressley, Rashida Tlaib, and Alexandria Ocasio-Cortez.

 Brian Stelter of CNN Business found that from January to July 2019 Omar had around twice as many mentions on Fox News as on CNN and MSNBC, and about six times the coverage of James Clyburn, a Democratic leader in the House of Representatives.
 A CBS News and YouGov poll of almost 2,100 American adults conducted from July 17 to 19 found that Republican respondents were more aware of Omar than Democratic respondents.
 Omar has very unfavorable ratings among Republican respondents and favorable ratings among Democratic respondents.
 The same is true of the other three members of the Squad.

+On September 10, 2025, Omar condemned the assassination of Charlie Kirk, saying, "political violence is completely unacceptable and indefensible."
+She called conservatives who blamed the left for the shooting "full of s—" and reposted a video calling Kirk a "stochastic terrorist" who "with his last dying words ... was spewing racist dogwhistles".
+This led to two Republican efforts to strip Omar of her committee assignments.
+One of those efforts, led by Representative Nancy Mace, failed on September 17, 2025, with four Republicans joining all Democrats to kill the measure.